GioF71/audio-tools/media-servers/tidal-hires/README.md

 #### Caveat

 If both `oauth2.credentials.json` and `pkce.credentials.json` credentials file are available, upmpdcli will use `oauth2.credentials.json` by default.
-The `pkce.credentials.json` is still currently support as legacy and will probably be removed in the future.
+The `pkce.credentials.json` is still currently supported as a legacy feature and will probably be removed in the future.

 ### Start the application